 Interest Rate in Uganda averaged 12.31 percent from 2011 until 2020, reaching an all time high of 23 percent in November of 2011 and a record low of 7 percent in June of 2020.
 This page provides the latest reported value for - Uganda Interest Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Uganda Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on November of 2020.

-Interest Rate in Uganda is expected to be 10.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in Uganda to stand at 9.50 in 12 months time.
-In the long-term, the Uganda Interest Rate is projected to trend around 8.75 percent in 2020, according to our econometric models.
+Interest Rate in Uganda is expected to be 6.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Interest Rate in Uganda to stand at 5.00 in 12 months time.
+In the long-term, the Uganda Interest Rate is projected to trend around 5.00 percent in 2021 and 6.50 percent in 2022, according to our econometric models.